 After sending some debugging data and waiting a few days (due to the holidays, not support slowness), I got a shocker: Atlassian’s error message had absolutely nothing to do with the actual problem!
 In reality, the real problem was the lack of an Audience attribute in my SAML request.
 The real error message was buried in a single HTTP request to id.atlassian.com and isn’t displayed in the browser at all.

-After correctly configuring the Audience parameter in my IDP, everything worked smoothly.
+After correctly configuring the Audience parameter in my IDP (to be equal to the SP Entity ID displayed in the Atlassian Admin console), everything worked smoothly.

 Atlassian Support opened a feature request ACCESS-1187 to improve the error message in cases like this, but given their track record on fulfilling feature requests (read: they don’t), I doubt this issue will be solved soon.
 So, in the meantime, if you ever get a destination URL error, check your destination URL but also the Audience parameter in your IDP!